Noleli/trop-analysis/treeviz/bugs.md

 - transitions for tree (reshuffle columns?)
 - stats/tracking
-- minify data and try to split it up for parallel loading
-- what's going on at merkha-tipkha-merkha-tipkha?
+- minify data and try to split it up for parallel loading x what's going on at merkha-tipkha-merkha-tipkha? gone. huh.